remfan1994/strawberry-creek-voices/anchors/anchor07.md

 Narrative Elements: Objects held in creek, echoes of human care and neglect

-Moral Note: Small, forgotten things carry moral weight; remembering is a form of ethical attention
+Moral Note: Leaves, seeds, pebbles, biodegradable paper

 Anchor 7 – Objects the Creek Has Kept